rendall/icebreakers/QUESTIONS.md

   * Breakfast or dinner?
   * Cat or dog?
   * Chocolate or vanilla?
-  * Coffee or tea?
   * Comedy or drama?
   * Cook a meal or clean up after a meal?
   * Day or night?
   * Deep-sea or outer space?
   * Do you believe in luck?
-  * Do you collect anything?
   * Do you have a picture on your desktop?
 What is it?
   * Do you have any strange or regional names for things where you come from?
   * Do you like to keep background noise on or do you work in silence?